willtim/Atavachron/README.md

 Files from a snapshot can be selectively restored to a target directory on the local filesystem.
 For example:

-    $ atavachron restore 107 -r file:/home/tim/test-repo -i '**/*' -d /home/tim/tmp
+    $ atavachron restore 107 -r file:///home/tim/test-repo -i '**/*' -d /home/tim/tmp

 ### Verifying

 Verification is similar to a restore.
 It will download all chunks from a repository and decode them, using cryptographic authentication to guarantee the integrity of each chunk, but it will not reconstitute the associated files to disk.
 It is used to test that the integrity of the data in the remote repository.

-    $ atavachron verify 107 -r file:/home/tim/test-repo
+    $ atavachron verify 107 -r file:///home/tim/test-repo

 ### Add an additional access key

 To create an additional access key with its own password, use the following:

-    $ atavachron keys --add karen -r file:/home/tim/test-repo
+    $ atavachron keys --add karen -r file:///home/tim/test-repo

 Note that currently keys can only be revoked by deleting them manually from the Store, e.g. by using the Amazon S3 dashboard.

 ### Backing up to Amazon S3

-To backup to Amazon S3, we provide a URL using an S3 protocol prefix to a regional hostname and bucket.
+To backup to Amazon S3, we provide a URL using an S3 protocol prefix to a regional endpoint and bucket.
 A list of all the Amazon regional endpoints can be found [here](https://docs.aws.amazon.com/general/latest/gr/rande.html).
 Currently the credentials must be provided in an ".s3cfg" configuration file.

     $ atavachron backup -r s3://s3-eu-west-2.amazonaws.com/<bucket-name> -d /home/tim/Pictures